nicolas2192/OCR/README.md

 Our model will be trained using 3 Conv2D layers.

 Each of the 3 layers has 64 units and a kernel of size 3x3.
 The activation process is done using a Rectified Linear Unit (RELU).
 After each convolutional layer comes a pooling layer of size 2x2 as well as a 0.2 dropout.
-As optimizer we will use "adam" and "Categorical Crossentropy" as loss function.
+Optimizer: "adam", Loss: "Categorical Crossentropy".
 The fitting process iterates through 6 epochs, takes a batch size of 32 and has a validation split of 0.2.

 Tensorboard was used to compare different models taking the one that best performed.
 Training run logs are saved to data/logs.

-The training was done using 1000 grayscale images per letter, totallig 26.000 images (1000 x 26 letters).
+The training was done using 1000 grayscale images per letter, totalling 26.000 images (1000 x 26 letters).
 All images were resized to 100x100.
 The training process returned a loss and accuracy of 0.0032 and 0.9992 respectively.

 <p align="center">
   <img width="920" height="214" src="readme/flowchart.png">